-Emotional dependency comes out of our need to be right and our need to get approval.
-Often, interviewers look to interviewees and recruiters to validate their worth which is a very poor habit.
+Emotional dependency comes out of our need to be correct and our need to get approval.
+Often, interviewers look to interviewees and recruiters to validate their worth which is a deplorable habit.

-There are certain ways a job seeker can train himself or herself to be more self-reliant:
+There are specific ways a job seeker can train himself or herself to be more self-reliant:

-- Take a few minutes and reflect upon the successes you’ve had as a job seeker: Often, we think about our failures and overlook all of the positives we’ve achieved.
+- Take a few minutes and reflect upon your successes as a job seeker: Often, we think about our failures and overlook all of the positives we’ve achieved.

-- Expect to obtain your goal: Visualize your success and have faith that if you do the work you’re supposed to, things will fall into place.
+- Expect to obtain your goal: Visualize your success and have faith that things will fall into place if you do the work you’re supposed to do.

 3. View rejection in a different light:

-We are emotional creatures and rejection is never easy.
-Though, when a job seeker is rejected by a company, they tend to think the worst.
-Negative thinking drains a job seeker’s energy, creativity and focus.
+We are emotional creatures, and rejection is never easy.
+Though, when a company rejects a job seeker, they tend to think the worst.
+Negative thinking drains a job seeker’s energy, creativity, and focus.

-- Realize that the person who did not hire you isn’t necessarily correct in their judgement.
+- Realize that the person who did not hire you isn’t necessarily correct in their judgment.
 Bad hires happen every day.